 With anyone being able to record video at any time, short, targeted videos are easier than ever.
 This more personal style of videoing is a great way to supplement your targeted emails.
 Personalised videos can be recorded and sent to various demographics at separate stages of their buyer’s journey.

 Targeted video is valuable to lead nurturing and developing a great open communication channel between you and your customers.

 Alongside VR, video is getting a 360 degree revamp.
 Including a 360 degree element to your video re-enacts that VR atmosphere without the need for any headgear or other tech.
 It allows for an easy immersive and interactive experience.

 So where can you begin when implementing video content to your inbound marketing campaigns?
 Where can you find the best information and research to use as a guide?
 Look no further.

-Click the link below to learn all about inbound video today.
+Click the link below to enroll in the video fundamentals course.